 The fall season in Texas is an interesting beast.
 The temperatures are a bit cooler but still warm.
 Leaves are still green for the most part.
 But we enjoy the same fall activities as everyone else, just maybe without the heavy coats and mittens.

-Fall Activities Bucket list with Toddlers
+Fall Activities in Houston Bucket list with Toddlers

 Finding things to do with toddlers in the fall can be as simple as going outdoors.